GregHib/void/README.md

 ### Extract cache

-Create a new folder `cache` inside the `/data/` directory and extract the cache files inside of it.
+Create a new folder `/cache/` inside the `/data/` directory and extract the cache files inside of it.
 The files location should look like this: `/void/data/cache/main_file_cache.dat2`

 ### Play